 For all Milanese, the commencement of the two-day festivity for the Immaculate Conception and Sant’Ambrogio is the signal of the start of the Christmas season.
 It is a fun-packed period full of exciting cultural and recreational events.

 AF L’Artigiano in Fiera – Artisan craft market

-Artigiano in Fiera is the international industry event that’s been celebrating artisans and their creations for more than twenty five years.
+Artigiano in Fiera is an international industry event that’s been celebrating artisans and their creations for more than twenty-five years.
 The artisan craft market holds every December at Fieramilano-Rho featuring the excellence of craftsmanship and uniqueness of products that attract thousands of visitors.
 A great opportunity for your gifts in the run-up to Christmas!